 Sanaga Yong Chimpanzee Rescue, formerly IDA Africa, was founded by In Defense of Animals in 1999 under the direction of veterinarian Dr. Sheri Speede.
-The Rescue center became full independent in 2019 and today continues to provide sanctuary for chimpanzee orphans in Cameroon, while promoting social and cultural conditions that ensure that endangered great apes survive and thrive in their natural habitats.
+The Rescue center became fully independent in 2019 and today continues to provide sanctuary for chimpanzee orphans in Cameroon, while promoting social and cultural conditions that ensure that endangered great apes survive and thrive in their natural habitats.

 Chimpanzee mothers are easier to kill than males or non-parenting females.
 When a mother chimpanzee is killed for meat, her baby will be illegally sold into captivity as a pet or tourist attraction.